Fundamentals of Electrostatic Discharge

-- Charged objects have electrostatic fields.
+- Charged objects have electrostatic

-Protecting products from the effects of ESD damage begins by understanding these key concepts of electrostatic charges and discharges.
+Protecting products from the effects of ESD damage begins by understanding these fundamental concepts of electrostatic charges and discharges.
 An effective ESD control program requires an effective training program where all personnel involved understand the key concepts.
 See Part Two for the basic concepts of ESD control.

-ESD-ADV 1.0, Glossary, ESD Association, Rome NY.
+ESD ADV 1.0, Glossary, EOS/ESD Association, Inc., Rome, NY.

-ESD TR20.20, Handbook, ESD Association, Rome, NY.
+ESD TR20.20, ESD Handbook, EOS/ESD Association, Inc., NY.

 ESD ADV11.2, Triboelectric Charge Accumulation Testing, EOS/ESD Association, Inc., Rome, NY.